Arzoo (1965 film): Plot

 After spending his holidays in Kashmir and promising Usha that he will marry her, he heads back to Delhi, where his parents and a sister, Sarla, live.
-Along the way, he loses his a leg in a car accident.
+Along the way, he loses his leg in a car accident.

 Gopal becomes worried.
 Since he remembers the words of Usha, he tries to avoid her to go away from her life.

 He thinks Usha will not accept him as he is now disabled.
 Then he goes back to Delhi and he does not tell anything about Usha.
 In the meantime, Usha tries a lot to find him, but after having no sign of him, she begins to think that Gopal is in some trouble and hence unable to contact her.

 Gopal's best friend, Ramesh (Feroz Khan), unknowing about his friend's love story, wants to marry Usha.
 After saying "no" several times, at Usha's father accepts on her behalf and Usha dutifully agrees to the marriage as well.
 But on the day of her wedding, a miracle happens in the form of Kashmir Houseboat owner Mamdhu (Mehmood) and initially Ramesh and then Usha finds out that Gopal and Sarju are not two persons, but one.
 This situation forms the climax of the movie.